-A native of Fayetteville, Ark., Lauren James received a B.A. in journalism from the University of Arkansas and recently finished her M.A. in journalism from the University of Memphis.
+A native of Fayetteville, Ark., Lauren received a B.A. in journalism from the University of Arkansas and a M.A. in journalism from the University of Memphis.
 She moved to Ann Arbor in 2016 after serving as the communications manager at Arkansas Repertory Theatre, Arkansas’ largest professional regional theatre.
 Also while in Little Rock, Ark., she was a social media coordinator and associate editor for LittleRockSoiree.com, a special sections writer at Arkansas Democrat-Gazette and staff writer at The Daily Record.
 In addition to her work at The Art Alliance, she is a freelance writer and marketing communications specialist at the University of Michigan Medical School Office of Research, where she assists the Grant Services & Analysis, Central Biorepository and Data Office teams with special events, marketing collateral, E-Newsletters and online content.

-Barb Whitney is a champion for access and equity in the arts, engaging stakeholders regarding the arts and arts education locally, statewide, and nationally.
+Barb is a champion for access and equity in the arts, engaging stakeholders regarding the arts and arts education locally, statewide, and nationally.
 She earned a BA in Art and Art History from Kalamazoo College and an MA in Arts Administration from the University of Michigan – Flint.

 She is the consultant on the Arts + Creative Education Integration for Student Excellence (ACEISE) project.
-The goal of ACEISE is to Entitling every student in Washtenaw County to equitable access to high-quality, consistent, sequential, standards-based arts + creative education as part of an integral right to a well-rounded and excellent education.
+The goal of ACEISE is to ensure that every student in Washtenaw County to equitable access to high-quality, consistent, sequential, standards-based arts + creative education as part of an integral right to a well-rounded and excellent education.

-Whitney’s research is focused on equitable arts education youth in the United States of America from a sociological perspective, outlining the injustice perpetrated by withholding the rights to arts education from particular populations.
+Barb’s research is focused on equitable arts education youth in the United States of America from a sociological perspective, outlining the injustice perpetrated by withholding the rights to arts education from particular populations.
 She argues that arts education is a fundamental right for youth in the United States.
 Based on proven benefits of arts instruction, she advocates for a paradigm shift recognizing the value of the arts in the development of children’s learning, educational experiences, and future prospects as United States citizens.
 As a part of this argument, Whitney cites her national arts education Gap Analysis research fellowship with Americans for the Arts performed in 2015-17.
 This study revealed, in part, a trend of inequitable access to the arts in the United States.